wp-plugins/amr-users/readme.txt

 = More to come =
 Please add a comment to the site about any features you would like to see - a contribution towards that would also help!
 Planned features:
+*   In list configuration, sort configured fields up to the top of the list - currently only does this for display order
+*   possibly allow dropdown selection for thsoe fields that do not have too many values - maybe configure threshold
+*   allow for selecting blank values? - or only where there is a value
+*   allow for selection in include/exclude of values with spaces -
+*   offer next/prev list configuration navigation.
 *   add more confiruration for sorting and selection, including in the user area.
 *   add statistic reports with groupings and totals
 *   make skill level of user list access configurable